oroinc/documentation/community/translations_new.rst

 - your translation has been marked as approved for over one day and has not appeared at the site

-- your translation is still in "not approved" status (there is a green dot near it in the list) for two long
+- your translation is still in "not approved" status (there is a green dot near it in the list) for too long

 - you want to become a proofreader for a certain language